 One study on the benefits of mentoring showed that the strongest benefit, and the one most consistent across risk groups, was a reduction in depressive symptoms in mentees.
 This was deemed particularly noteworthy since almost one in four youths reported worrisome levels of these symptoms at baseline.

 Mentoring has benefits for the mentors too, as they can build on their management and leadership skills, create a professional network as well as giving themselves a chance to contribute to their communities philanthropically too.
-And when people have a mentor themselves, 90% say they would like to mentor others, so the benefits of mentoring get passed on and snowballs as mentees become mentors.
+And when people have a role model themselves, 90% say they would like to mentor others, so the benefits of mentoring get passed on and snowballs as mentees become mentors.

 Mentor.org recognises three areas that mentors can be particularly useful.
 These are in: